insouciants/a/README-template.md

-# Frontend Mentor - Mortgage repayment calculator solution
+# Frontend Mentor - FAQ accordion solution

-This is a solution to the [Mortgage repayment calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/mortgage-repayment-calculator-Galx1LXK73).
+This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents